 For more information and to participate in decisions concerning your drinking water: Public participation and comments are encouraged at regular Union City Council meetings.
-These meetings are generally held the second and sometimes also the fourth Monday of each month at 7:30 p.m. in City Hall, 118 North Main St. Please contact City of Union offices at 836-8624 for more information.
+These meetings are held the second and fourth Monday of each month at 7:30 p.m. in City Hall, 118 North Main St. Please contact City of Union offices at 836-8624 for more information.